Tulip-Dev/tulip/doc/user/functions.rst

 Meta-graph creation
 ^^^^^^^^^^^^^^^^^^^

 When meta-nodes are created, Tulip follows a specific behaviour.
 With the clustering of nodes, new subgraphs are created in order to improve the visualization.
-If the action is done from the root level of the hierarchy, a meta-graph, named by default *groups*, will display the whole graph with the appropriate meta-nodes and a subgraph, named in the form *grp_vwxyz*, will only contains the clustered nodes.
-Otherwise, if the action is realized from a lower level in the hierarchy, only the second subgraph graph will be created at the same level in the hierarchy.
+If the action is done from the root level of the hierarchy, a meta-graph, named by default *groups*, displays the whole graph with the appropriate meta-nodes.
+For each meta-node, a subgraph, named in the form *grp_vwxyz*, only contains the clustered nodes.
+Otherwise, if the action is realized from a lower level in the hierarchy, only the second subgraph graph is created at the same level in the hierarchy.

 The creation of meta-graph modifies the root graph (here Orion) which represents all nodes (including the meta-nodes and the representation of the subgraph inside it) and all edges (including the meta-edges).
 So much information overlapping can be displayed unclearly: